 “I didn’t know about anything, but the guy hired me,” he says, “My very first sale was a pair of garnet earrings, but I had no idea what kind of stone it was.”

 That job awakened his passion for gemstones.
 “I wanted to further my education in this field, so I paid for the diamond courses through GIA,” he says.
-The more he learned about being a gemologist, the more curious he become.
+The more he learned about being a gemologist, the more curious he became.

 He moved to Albuquerque in 1991 and started in Rio Grande’s customer center—close to the jewelry industry but not quite close enough to the gemstones.
 He worked in the customer center for about 10 years before making the transition to the gemstones department.